Fair Deal: Opposition and progress

-“This was the Congress that reformed the Displaced Persons Act, increased the minimum wage, doubled the hospital construction program, authorized the National Science Foundation and the rural telephone program, suspended the ‘sliding scale’ on price supports, extended the soil conservation program, provided new grants for planning state and local public works and plugged the long-standing merger loophole in the Clayton Act…Moreover, as protector, as defender, wielder of the veto against encroachments on the liberal preserve, Truman left a record of considerable success – an aspect of the Fair Deal not to be discounted.”
+This was the Congress that reformed the Displaced Persons Act, increased the minimum wage, doubled the hospital construction program, authorized the National Science Foundation and the rural telephone program, suspended the 'sliding scale' on price supports, extended the soil conservation program, provided new grants for planning state and local public works and plugged the long-standing merger loophole in the Clayton Act...Moreover, as protector, as defender, wielder of the veto against encroachments on the liberal preserve, Truman left a record of considerable success – an aspect of the Fair Deal not to be discounted.

 Although Truman was unable to implement his Fair Deal program in its entirety, a great deal of social and economic progress took place in the late forties and early fifties.
 A census report confirmed that gains in housing, education, living standards, and income under the Truman administration were unparalleled in American history.
-The minimum wage had also been increased while Social Security benefits had been doubled, and 8 million veterans had attended college by the end of the Truman administration as a result of the G.I.
+The minimum wage had also been increased while Social Security benefits had been doubled, and eight million veterans had attended college by the end of the Truman administration as a result of the G.I.
 Bill, which subsidized the businesses, training, education, and housing of millions of returning veterans.

 Millions of homes had been financed through previous government programs, and a start was made in slum clearance.
 Poverty was also significantly reduced, with one estimate suggesting that the percentage of Americans living in poverty had fallen from 33% of the population in 1949 to 28% by 1952.
 Incomes had risen faster than prices, which meant that real living standards were considerably higher than seven years earlier.
-Progress had also been made in civil rights, with the desegregation of both the federal civil Service and the armed forces and the creation of the Commission on Civil Rights.
-In fact, according to one historian, Truman had “done more than any President since Lincoln to awaken American conscience to the issues of civil rights".
+Progress had also been made in civil rights, with the desegregation of both the federal civil Service and the armed forces and the creation of the President's Committee on Civil Rights.
+In fact, according to one historian, Truman had "done more than any President since Lincoln to awaken American conscience to the issues of civil rights".